-1. PICK UP: Get shoe box from the Operation Christmas Child booth at the HomeLife Center or in your Life Group rooms this weekend.
+1. PICK UP: Get shoe box from the Operation Christmas Child booth at Fall Festival on Saturday, October 27, in the HomeLife Center, or in the Foyer.

 2. READ: Load the kids in the car for a shopping spree.
 Before starting the engine ask the youngest child that can do so to read Matthew 25:35–40.
 Explain that when we meet the needs of the poor we actually give a gift to Jesus!